-- Professional behavior and proper technology etiquette should be observed at all times when using cell phones, iPods, mobile devices, laptops or other electronic devices. - Cell phone/mobile device/mobile devices appliances must be on "airplane mode" or "silent" during class or clinical experiences. - No photos may be taken by students in the clinical agency or lab environments.
+- Professional behavior and proper technology etiquette should be observed at all times when using cell phones, iPods, mobile devices, laptops or other electronic devices. - Cell phone/mobile device/mobile devices appliances must be on "airplane mode" or "silent" during class or clinical experiences.

+- No photos may be taken by students in the clinical agency or lab environments.
 The exception to taking photos or videos in the laboratory environment is when it is a course assignment. - No personal phone conversations or texting allowed at any time while in a patient area.
 A clinical probation will be given for the first violation of using the mobile device for socializing during clinical time.
 A second violation may result in course failure. - Be respectful to your professors and classmates.
 Unapproved use of electronic devices in class/lab is distracting to others. - Use of facility computers for personal use is prohibited. - Just as other medical equipment may act as a reservoir for microorganisms and contribute to the transfer of pathogens, so may mobile devices.
 Be sure to disinfect/decontaminate them as needed. - Students who violate patient privacy with the mobile device will be subject to HIPAA infractions of the clinical agency. - When contributing to a social networking site, it is important to remember that everyone can see and read what is placed on the site.
 Keep your online interactions professional.
 Always remember that your online behavior and actions captured via images, posts, or comments reflects you as a professional.
 Graduate programs and many nurse recruiters now routinely search the social networking sites when considering potential employers or students.
-Social network postings can be subject to disciplinary action from the nursing program. - Students and/or clubs are required to adhere to Pfeiffer University's Social Media Policy see: http://www.pfeiffer.edu/style-guidesocial-media-policy
+Social network postings can be subject to disciplinary action from the nursing program. - Students and/or clubs are required to adhere to Pfeiffer University's Social Media Policy see: https://my.pfeiffer.edu/ICS/icsfs/PU\Social\Media\Policy\July2015\WEBSITE.pdf?tar get=a8229649-66d1-4781-be47-9aeb163cd596